submarine401/EzWh/ApiTestReport.md

 <Report in the following table the coverage of  scenarios (from official requirements and from above) vs FR.
-Report also for each of the scenarios the (one or more) API Mocha tests that cover it. >
+Report also for each of the scenarios the (one or more) API Mocha tests that cover it. >  Mocha test cases should be here code/server/test